nataliaaugsb/VisualNovel/proposal.md

 ## Outcomes
 Ideal Outcome:
-- a fully functional visual novel game with personalized assets that i've created Minimal Viable Outcome:
+- a fully functional visual novel game with personalized assets that i've created

+Minimal Viable Outcome:
--a base visual novel game where I use borrowed assets
+- a base visual novel game where I use borrowed assets

 ## Milestones

--Week 1
+- Week 1
  1. create temporary base assets and add it to pygame
  2. add text box and dialogue